Phextod/eve-memory-reader/README.md

+# Changes on this fork

+* Remove chaching (it caused more problems then it solved)
+* (TODO) Create a function that only reads a subtree of UI nodes

+---

 # eve-memory-reader

 This is mostly a passion project inspired by https://github.com/Arcitectus/Sanderling with the aim of being faster and more memory efficient.